-Staff requested copies of complaints filed against Four Lakes with the DEP for the test year and the prior four years.
+We requested copies of complaints filed against Four Lakes with the DEP for the test year and the prior four years.
 The DEP stated that no complaints have been received in the five-year period.
-Staff also requested complaints from the Utility for the test year and the prior four years as well, and the Utility stated that none had been received during this time period.
-The Commission's Consumer Activity Tracking System recorded one complaint during the past five years, related to improper billing on October 30, 2014.
+We also requested complaints from the Utility for the test year and the prior four years as well, and the Utility stated that none had been received during this time period.
+This Commission's Consumer Activity Tracking System recorded one complaint during the past five years, related to improper billing on October 30, 2014.
 This issue was resolved in a timely and adequate manner.
-There were no other complaints received by either the Commission or the DEP.
+There were no other complaints received by either this Commission or the DEP.

-Conclusion
+D. Conclusion

 The Utility has taken reasonable actions to comply with the DEP's regulations and to address customer concerns.
-Staff recommends that the quality of service provided by the Utility be considered satisfactory.
+We find that the quality of service provided by the Utility is considered satisfactory.